tunicorpora/texthammer-parsing/README.md

 Usage
 -----

-Installing with the above instructions creates a command called `texthammerparsing`.
-It's a command line utility with the following specifications:

-    texthammerparsing [-h] [--input [inputfiles [inputfiles ...]]]
-                         [--output outputfolder] [--id [ids [ids ...]]]
-                         [--output_ids filename or path] [--parserpath path]
-                         [--cleanup ]
-                         action
+### Quick start

+### Individual actions

-The command takes one mandatory argument, `action`, which can be one of the following:
+The command takes one mandatory argument, `action`, which by default is set to `run`.
+This runs the full pipeline from file preparation to xml output but, if needed, the job can be split to substeps described below.
+The substeps are defined by the following actions:

-- run: runs the full pipeline to produce xmls from tmx

-The run command is what you usually need.
-If needed  (for debugging or otherwise), the program can be run in separate stages with the following commands:

-### prepare
+#### prepare

 - separates each language from the tmx and stores possible metadata
 - use the `--input` option to specify the folder containing the files